Renowned poet, actor, reactionary

 In October 1968, he established the tatenokai (楯の会, “Shield Society”), a militia consisting of some one hundred members, recruited from among the staff of a right-wing college newspaper and dressed in uniforms Mishima had designed himself.
 The tatenokai was devoted to preserving traditional Japanese values and to the veneration of the Emperor.
 The Japanese public largely disapproved of such ideas and derided his movement.

+On 25 November 1970, he and four other members entered the Tokyo headquarters of the Eastern Command of Japan’s Self-Defense Forces in Ichigaya under a pretext, taking the base commandant hostage.
 Mishima addressed the soldiers from the commandant’s balcony, reading a manifesto that aimed at inspiring a coup d’état but was eventually shouted down and mocked.
 After a few minutes, he withdrew into the room and committed seppuku.
-Tatenokai member Masakatsu Morita (森田 必勝) had been chosen to act as second and perform the traditional kaishakunin (介錯人) duty of beheading Mishima, but he was unable to properly perform the task.
+Tatenokai member Masakatsu Morita (森田 必勝) had been chosen to act as second and perform the traditional kaishakunin (介錯人) duty of beheading Mishima but was unable to perform the task properly.
 After several failed attempts, he allowed another Tatenokai member, Hiroyasu Koga (古賀浩靖), to decapitate Mishima.
 Morita himself attempted to commit seppuku that day as well.
-When he failed, Koga once again performed the kaishakunin duty.
+When he failed, Koga performed the kaishakunin duty once again.

 - Nussbaum, Louis-Frédéric, Japan Encyclopedia, Harvard University Press 2005